hfoffani/pddl-lib/README.md

 The orginal grammar file was authored by Zeyn Saigol from University of Birmingham.
 I cleaned up it, made it language agnostic and upgraded to ANTLR 4.

+### NOTICE ###

+Currently the main branch is broken.
+I will be publishing to PyPI from this branch.
+While the parser does recognize durations you cannot recover these tags from Python.

 ### What this project is not? ###